-Schloss Herrenchiemsee is a palace build by king Ludwig II of Bavaria located on the island Chiemsee 60 km from Munich in Bavaria.
+Schloss Herrenchiemsee is a palace built by King Ludwig II of Bavaria located on the island Chiemsee 60 km from Munich in Bavaria.

 You can take a train and boat trip to this lovely place from Munich.

-Ludwig bought the Island in in 1873 and planned to build a beautiful castle that should look like the Palace of Versailles.
+Ludwig bought the Island in 1873 and planned to build a beautiful castle that should look exactly like the Palace of Versailles.

 Ludwig visited the Versailles palace once and was a great admirer of Louis XIV, the Sun King.
-One of the features of this palace is a copy of the famous painting of the Sun King.
+One of the main features of his Herrenchiemsee palace is a copy of the famous painting of the Sun King.

-He started the build in 1878 again with the architect Georg Dollmann, who also worked on Scholss Neuschwanstein and Schloss Linderhof.
+He started the build in 1878.
+He worked with the architect Georg Dollmann again, who also worked on Scholss Neuschwanstein and Schloss Linderhof.

-After the king’s dead in 1886 the construction stopped altogether.
-The Schloss was never finished, what you can visit today is a just a fraction of the original plans that Ludwig had.
+After the king’s death in 1886 the construction stopped altogether.
+The Schloss was never finished, what you can visit today is a only a fraction of the original plans that Ludwig had.
 Only 20 of the 70 rooms are finished.
-It is still worth a visit however.
+Nonetheless, it is still worth a visit .